Stem Cells Or Platelet Rich Plasma – Which Is Best For Me?

 SO, WHICH REGENERATIVE THERAPY IS RIGHT FOR ME?

-Regenerative therapy can be analogous to a farmer’s seeds vs. fertilizer.
+Regenerative therapy can be thought of as a farmer’s seeds vs. fertilizer.
 PRP is like the fertilizer used to assist the farmer in growing his crops.
 The seeds are already there, but the fertilizer helps to stimulate growth.
 Stem cells, on the other hand, are like the new seeds planted by the farmer to grow a new crop.

 Often times we may suggest ‘doubling-up’ of regenerative medicines, strictly because they both provide unique benefits that, when combined, provide a greater chance of healing and recovery.